1011X/Abstract/README.md

 # Abstract

-Version: 0.3.0b

 Abstract is a toy sandbox-style game where you can connect different types of vertices with different effects to form complex graphs.
+It is currently in alpha-level quality, so don't expect *too* much.

 ## Description